 As graduates of the Weber State University Dept. of Computer Science gain career experience, they

-- Will be continuously engaged in effective self-directed learning that supports the acquisition of the new skills demanded by their careers and the understanding of new concepts necessary for their continued contributions to the computing field
+- Will be continuously engaged in effective self-directed learning that supports the acquisition of the new skills demanded by their careers and the understanding of new concepts necessary for their continued contribution to the computing field.

 The Program Educational Objectives define the ultimate goal of an effective learning experience.
 Outcome 1 implies that graduates have acquired the broad range of computing skills and have developed the positive and professional attitudes and motives necessary for a productive computing career.
 Outcome 2 suggests that graduates understand their obligation to society and that they strive to better it as they advance their individual careers.
 Outcome 3 acknowledges that most contemporary computing tasks require a group effort and that graduates' individual actions magnify that group effort.
 Outcome 4 recognizes that computing knowledge evolves rapidly and that graduates respond by developing the skills and the attitudes needed to stay abreast of the advancing knowledge.

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.

 The program must enable the student to attain, by the time of graduation:

 - An ability to apply knowledge of computing and mathematics appropriate to the discipline.

 - An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution.